Auto-Train Corporation: Locomotives

 Auto-Train used 13 GE U36B locomotives (4 additional units were ordered but were never delivered due to financial issues) as the primary motive power for its trains.
 Also included in the roster were Baldwin S-12, Baldwin VO-1000, and ALCO S-2 locomotives that were used as switchers in the terminal stations.

 Dome cars

 Auto-Train acquired a significant number of dome cars, so many that in 1974 it did not roster any conventional coaches.
 These included seven ex-Western Pacific dome coaches, each seating 36, which Auto-Train called "Mini-Domes".
 These had previously run on the California Zephyr.
-It also acquired all but one of the Santa Fe's Big Domes (six dormitory-lounges and seven of eight full lounges) and the lion's share of the Union Pacific's Astra Dome fleet: seven coaches, nine dining cars, and 14 lounge-observation cars.
+It also acquired all but one of the Santa Fe's Big Domes (six dormitory-lounges and seven of eight full lounges) and the majority of the Union Pacific's Astra Dome fleet: seven coaches, nine dining cars, and 14 lounge-observation cars.
 Two of the Big Dome lounges and two of the Astra Dome lounges were rebuilt as "Night Club" cars.
 The remainder of the Astra Domes were dubbed "Maxie-Domes", as opposed to the "Mini-Domes".